 - When the front brain is online, and everyone is ready to engage and receive through listening.

 Family meeting – if you’ve never done one before, this is probably NOT the best way to introduce the concept to the family.
 If you do have Family meetings on a regular basis, throw this topic out to have the fam think about it before your next meeting.

 Dinner conversation – Build your own pizza, taco night, chili with fixin’s are a great way to get everyone connected, engaged and present in the moment.

-~ Once everyone that is engaged in being together you can start lobbing in questions for group discussion.
+~ Once everyone is engaged in being together, you can start lobbing in questions for group discussion.
 You can say something like,” this is fun, we should do this more often.”
-“I really like when we are doing things together as a family, or in teamwork with one another”, or something else that might relate to ideas that you have for family values.
+“I really like it when we are doing things together as a family, or in teamwork with one another”, or something else that might relate to ideas that you have for family values.

 ~Then, you listen.
 Wait for feedback.
 Wait for responses.
 Ask follow up questions.